testflows/TestFlows-WebSite/source/handbook/index.md

 @Flags(TE)
 @Args(random=True, limit=3)
 def check_pressure_switch(self):
-    """Check all combinations of pressure and volume using TestSketch.""" pressure = either(0, 10, 20, 30, 40)
+    """Check all the combinations of pressure and volume using TestSketch.""" pressure = either(0, 10, 20, 30, 40)
     volume = either(0, 100, 200, 300, 400)